kmandalas/overdelivery-mgmt/README.md

 - documentation (README.md): in progress
 - code coverage: in progress

+**Todo**:
+- [ ] Enable hystrix for inventory-service and budget-service
+- [ ] Enable turbine with the [monitoring app](https://github.com/kmandalas/overdelivery-mgmt/tree/master/monitoring)
+- [ ] Add unit tests for inventory-service and budget-service

 ## Feedback welcome
 I try add things and improve this project during my... "free" time.
 I would greatly appreciate your help.
 Feel free to contact me with any questions/corrections and suggestions.